Egg Bhurji (Anda Bhurji) recipe – Mumbai street style

 - Coriander leaves

-- Break eggs in a bowl, add a pinch of salt, and whisk for about a minute.
+- Crack eggs in a bowl and whisk it well.
 Keep aside.

-- Heat oil in a pan.
-When hot, add chopped onions and saute till translucent.
+- Add chopped onions and saute well till it turns translucent.

-- Add ginger-garlic paste and green chillies.
-Saute for few seconds until the raw smell goes away.
+- Add ginger-garlic paste and green chilies.
+Saute until the raw aroma goes away.

-- Add chopped tomato and saute till they turn soft.
+- Add in chopped tomatoes and cook until they turn soft.